fulcrologic/fulcro-inspect/README.md

 you need to have your application configured with a different preload that knows how to connect.

-You will need to add `socket.io-client` (VERSION 1.7.4) to your `package.json` when building with shadow-cljs.
-If you're not using shadow-cljs you'll need to require the cljsjs version of that library.
+IMPORTANT: Inspect 2.3.0-RC1 requires Fulcro 3.1.5-RC1 or greater.

-IMPORTANT: The electron app is built with socket.io version 1.7.4 (as of the latest electron release) because of bugs/issues in the 2.x series.
-You should use a matching client version in your package.json when using the websocket preload.
+The electron app is built with sente version 1.15.0 (as of the latest electron release).
+If you use sente on your project for websockets this version difference could cause problems depending on the version difference.

-Then make sure you add this preload to your preloads:
+To use the electron inspect make sure you add this preload to your preloads:

 ```clojure
 :compiler {...